ipaulin/WooCommerce---Country-Based-Payments/README.md

 -----------------------

-# WooCommerce - Country Based Payments
+# Country Based Payments for WooCommerce

 Choose which payment gateway will be available in country/countries